skrub-data/skrub/doc/userguide_data_ops_ml_pipeline.rst

 For example, this can be useful to apply :class:`~skrub.TextEncoder` to columns that contain free-flowing text, and :class:`~skrub.StringEncoder` to other string columns that contain categorical data such as country names.

+In the example below, we apply a :class:`~skrub.StringEncoder` to columns with high cardinality, a mathematical operation to columns with nulls, and a :class:`~skrub.TableVectorizer` to all other columns.

 >>> from skrub import selectors as s
 >>> high_cardinality = s.string() - s.cardinality_below(2)